stonysystems/automan/README.md

 AutoMan is a tool for generating distributed system implementations from Dafny protocol specifications.

+# Produce the experiment results

+The experimental artifact is located in the [`artifact/`](./artifact) directory.

+Please enter the `artifact/` folder and follow the instructions in [`artifact/README.md`](./artifact/README.md) to reproduce the results.

 # Building

 First, install `opam` and initialize it using `opam init`.